dr-jam/GameplayProgramming/README.md

 | **C range** | Every domain represented and the essential competencies substantially established at Unlocked or Developed |
 | **D or F** | One or more domains lack sufficient individual evidence, or the technical foundation remains substantially unverified |

 The competency profile supplies 75 percent of the course grade.
-The profile band converts to the midpoint of its letter-grade range, then combines with the final group game and professional-practice scores.
+The profile converts to the midpoint of its letter-grade range, then combines with the final group game and professional practice scores.
 The grading scale in the syllabus converts the result back to a final letter grade.
 A missing gateway competency may limit the final grade even when the numerical total would otherwise be higher.

 The gradebook will show your highest verified level for each competency.
 Check it after each grading cycle.
 If a claim or level was recorded incorrectly, report the error during the correction period listed on the assignment.
 A request for reconsideration should identify the competency, the relevant criterion, and the evidence that meets it.

 Plan for the tree while you work.
 Make focused commits, preserve debugging and playtesting records, and use exercise feedback to decide what you need to demonstrate in the final project.

 ## Schedule